 Xilinx (XLNX) Receives a Rating Update from a Top Analyst

-In a report released yesterday, Vijay Rakesh from Mizuho Securities maintained a Hold rating on Xilinx (XLNX), with a price target of $112.00.
+In a report released today, Quinn Bolton from Needham maintained a Hold rating on Xilinx (XLNX).
 The company’s shares closed last Wednesday at $111.30.

-According to TipRanks.com, Rakesh is a top 100 analyst with an average return of 21.8% and a 66.8% success rate.
-Rakesh covers the Technology sector, focusing on stocks such as Advanced Micro Devices, NXP Semiconductors, and Skyworks Solutions.
+According to TipRanks.com, Bolton is a top 25 analyst with an average return of 32.0% and a 75.0% success rate.
+Bolton covers the Technology sector, focusing on stocks such as MACOM Technology Solutions Holdings, Advanced Energy Industries, and Axcelis Technologies.

-Currently, the analyst consensus on Xilinx is a Moderate Buy with an average price target of $118.41, implying a 3.0% upside from current levels.
-In a report issued on October 12, Robert W. Baird also downgraded the stock to Hold with a $120.00 price target.
+Currently, the analyst consensus on Xilinx is a Moderate Buy with an average price target of $117.96, implying a 2.6% upside from current levels.
+In a report released yesterday, Raymond James also initiated coverage with a Hold rating on the stock.

 See today’s analyst top recommended stocks >>